mariaduq/practice1-microservices/README.md

 - looking at the terminal console where the external-service is running.

 When a new task is created, its ID is returned to the client, who can visualize the progress of the task in http://localhost:8080/tasks/{id}
-If the task has finished or has not started, in this URL will only appear the task ID and the task text.

 ### Example